meldaravaniel/mybr/README.md

 ### Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## TODO

+- [ ] the workflow for test doesn't work because of Chrome stuff. fix pls.